erfnzmn/Library_Management_System/docs/# Reservation Document.md

 - System triggers reallocation (next user in queue) and sends notifications as needed.
 - Return updated item or users reservation list.

+4.

+## Preconditions

+- User must be an admin.

+## Main Succes Senario

+- Admin opens reservation list.
+- Uses filters or reservation id to find the specified reservation.
+- clicks on admin delete and cancels the reservation.

+## Postconditions

+- Deleted reservation should not in the list anymore or marked as STATUS=CANCELED.

+5.

+## preconditions

+- At least one copy marked STATUS=AVAILABLE.
+- At least one reservation marked STATUS=QUEUED.

+## Main success senario

+- Pick the available copy.
+- Fetch the next User from the queue in FIFO order.
+- Update the reservation to STATUS=READY_FOR_PICKUP.
+- Mark the copy STATUS=ON_HOLD.
+- Send notification to the user.

+6.

+- each reservation has a Expire Date.
+- if the copy is not picked up by then.
+- the reservation expires and Auto-Allocate will happen next.